-Their Royal Highnesses Crown Prince Alexander II and Crown Princess Katherine are pleased to inform all interested citizens should they wish to visit the Royal Compound, that the organization of regular tours continues in cooperation with the Tourist Organization of Belgrade every weekend from April through October.
+Their Royal Highnesses Crown Prince Alexander and Crown Princess Katherine are pleased to inform all interested citizens should they wish to visit the Royal Compound, that the organization of regular tours continues in cooperation with the Tourist Organization of Belgrade every weekend from April through October.

 Visiting the Royal and White Palaces is organised so that visitors with professional tour guides will get acquainted with the history, art and culture in a nice two-hour walk through the Royal Compound.
 The tour includes the magnificent Royal and White Palaces and the Royal Chapel dedicated to the patron Saint of the Royal Family – St. Andrew the First Called.

 For organized groups such as schools, student organizations and pensioner associations, there is a possibility to visit the Royal Compound in Dedinje with the mandatory timely notification to the Office of HRH Crown Prince Alexander, +381 11 306 4014 or via e-mail: [email protected].
 Such tours are organized every working day from 9:00 am to 3:00 pm.
 Each group must consist of at least 10 visitors and up to a maximum of 30 visitors due current pandemic caused by the virus Covid-19, and the tour is free for schoolchildren, students and pensioners.

 Tourist Organization of Belgrade (TOB) organizes visits to the Royal Palaces every Saturday at 9:30 am and 12:30 pm- one tour is in Serbian, the other in English.Ticket purchased from Tourist Organization of Belgrade include organized bus transportation from Nikola Pasic Square to the Royal Palaces (meetings for transport on Saturday 9:30 am and 12:30 pm).
 Ticket price is 1000 RSD.
 The number of people in a group is restricted to maximum 30 visitors.